mzizi/trackit/README.md

-# TrackIt: A Fullstack Next.js 13 App Router, React, Tailwind, Prisma, MySQL
+# TrackIt: A Fullstack Product Management System

 ### Key Features:

 - **Shadcn UI** for the taiwlwindcss theming and more
 - **MySQL + PlanetScale** & **Prisma** as ORM
 - **@Clerkjs** for Authentication.
-- Multiple vendors(Stores) using a shared CMS like experience:
+- Multiple vendors(Stores) using a shared CMS like experience.
 - Product management whose features include:
   - Create, update and delete products
   - Edit product details including uploading multiple images using **Cloudinary**